lulzc/compiler_info/README.md

 ```

 ## Note
-*It's my first golang program so of course this code can be improved (e.g using go routines, buffio) and they are better ways todo it overall.*

-- the search is not bullet proof
+- the search is not bullet proof -> results with mingw can occour for go binaries
 - they are ways to obfuscate a binary - where this string search approach will not work
 - also other tools exists like capa (from Mandiant) which have better results overall